What Happens If I Am In A Car Accident With No Insurance?

-If you do not have auto insurance and you are involved in an accident, a plethora of consequences will immediately follow.
+If you are in a car accident with no insurance, a plethora of consequences will immediately follow.
 There are a variety of reasons why a driver would drive without insurance.
 These reasons include:

-Affordability – The auto insurance rates are too high.
-Factors contributing to a high premium are based on the driver’s age, make and model of the car, marital status, and driver motor vehicle history.
-Drivers who only cary liability insurance are more likely to get coverage on their vehicles due to the reduced rates.
+- Affordability – The auto insurance rates are too high.
+Factors contributing to a high premium are based on the driver’s age, make and model of the car, marital status, and driver’s motor vehicle history.
+Drivers who only carry liability insurance are more likely to get coverage on their vehicles due to the reduced rates.

 The Different Types of Car Insurance Coverages

-Property Damage Liability – This covers the repair bill for accident-related damages to others’ vehicles, building, or other property caused by the policy holder.
+- Property Damage Liability – This covers the repair bill for accident-related damages to others’ vehicles, buildings, or other property caused by the policyholder.

-Uninsured/Underinsured Motorist Coverage – This cover the cost of injuries or damages from an accident incurred by an uninsured driver, a hit-and-run driver, or an underinsured driver.
+- Uninsured/Underinsured Motorist Coverage – This covers the cost of injuries or damages from an accident incurred by an uninsured driver, a hit-and-run driver, or an underinsured driver.

 Driving Without Insurance